-A premium subscription to Scott’s can pay for itself many times over even if you just book one of the deals each year.
-You can try Premium for two weeks, and if your socks aren’t blown off you can try the free Limited membership instead.
+A premium subscription to Going can pay for itself many times over even if you just book one of the deals each year.
+You can try Going Premium for free, and if your socks aren’t blown off you can try the free Limited membership instead.

-Scott’s Cheap Flights Limited is just what it sounds like.
-With a Limited subscription your email will include ads (no big deal) and you’ll get some of the amazing flight deals they find and typically after the Premium subscribers have already had the email for a little while.
+Going Limited (free plan) is just what it sounds like.
+With a Limited subscription you’ll get some of the amazing flight deals they find and typically after the Premium subscribers have already had the email for a little while.

-A Premium subscription includes unlimited international deals, domestic (U.S.) deals, mistake fares, business class deals (when they come up), and peak season deals (height of summer travel and Christmas/New Year’s).
+A Premium subscription includes unlimited international deals, weekend getaways, domestic (U.S.) deals, mistake fares, and peak season deals (height of summer travel and Christmas/New Year’s).

 Secret Flying will help you save money on flights